EBITDA Multiples by Industry in 2026 — Private Market Ranges by Sector and Deal Size

 What is an EBITDA multiple and why do buyers use it

 EBITDA stands for Earnings Before Interest, Taxes, Depreciation, and Amortization.
-It's your operating profit before accounting adjustments essentially what your business actually generates in cash before the financial structure gets involved.
+It's your operating profit before accounting adjustments, essentially what your business generates at an operational level before the financial structure gets involved.

-A multiple is just the number a buyer multiplies your EBITDA by to arrive at a purchase price.
+A multiple is the number a buyer multiplies your EBITDA by to arrive at a purchase price.
 If your EBITDA is $500,000 and buyers in your sector typically pay 5x, your business is worth approximately $2.5M.

 EBITDA Multiples by Industry in 2026 — Private Market Transaction Ranges